luizvnegrini/marvel_characters/README.md

 - Search functionality to find specific characters

 ## Possible Future Features
+- Featured Characters: It's worth nothing that the implementation of the "Featured Characters" section was not clear in the project requirements or API documentation.
+There were no specific endpoints found to populate this section.
+In a real-world scenario, this would require clarification with the product team or API developers to determine the best approach for selecting and displaying featured characters.
 - Favorite characters list
 - Character grouping by teams or affiliations
 - Offline mode with local data storage